dscorbett/duployan-font/notes/fr-Dupl-x-perrault.md

   * Isolated: top left quarter circle
   * Other: like U except with a dot, and curve down in the presence of T/D

-U+1BC5A DUPLOYAN LETTER OW

-* Value: ou
-* medial form only

 U+1BC5B DUPLOYAN LETTER OU

 * Value: ou
-* not medial form
+* has a dot in the medial form

 U+1BC61 DUPLOYAN LETTER NASAL U